eaa3/aml_install/README.md

 After running the script line above you should be able to see a new image set up on your docker and tagged as `dev:indigo_gpu_docker`.
 You should be able to list it by doing `docker images`.

+## Test if the install works

 Now in the AML docker folder located at `$HOME/Projects/aml_ws/src/aml/aml_docker` you will find a set of scripts that will help you run your docker container, among other examples.
-For instance, if you want to open a bash shell to the docker container just built, then execute or source the script `$HOME/Projects/aml_ws/src/aml/aml_docker/bash.sh dev:indigo_gpu_docker` (note image tag is passed as argument to the script).
+For instance, if you want to open a bash shell to the docker container just built, then execute or source the script:

+`$HOME/Projects/aml_ws/src/aml/aml_docker/bash.sh dev:indigo_gpu_docker`
+(note image tag is passed as argument to the script).

+This should open a a bash shell and spin the container.
+Check if RVIZ is running in the container by running in the bash shell opened:

+`roscore & rosrun rviz rviz`

+This should open an X window on your host machine with RVIZ.
+That means your docker is being hardware accelerated and able to use the host GPU for 3D rendering.

 ### Alternative options upon building the AML docker